Keith-Cancel/colorkit/README.md

 `colorkit` is a lightweight `#[no_std]` color crate for Rust.

 It provides an easy to use and strongly typed conversions between color spaces.
-Color Kit also provides layout and quantization tools for working with with pixel data.
+Color Kit also provides layout and quantization tools for working with pixel data.
 One can also implement additional/custom color spaces and layouts.

 ## Color Kit Overview